Azimpur, Dhaka

 Azimpur (আজিমপুর) is an old region in the old part of Dhaka, capital of Bangladesh.
-The region is named after Shahzada Azam, son of Mughal Emperor Aurangzeb.
-Other accounts attribute the name to Azim-us-Shaan, the Nayeb-e-Nazim of Dhaka during the early 18th century.
+The region is named after 7th Mughal Emperor Azam Shah who was the youngest son and successor of Mughal Emperor Aurangzeb.
+Other accounts attribute the name to Azim-us-Shaan, the Nayeb-e-Nazim of Dhaka during the early 18th century, who was a grandson of Mughal emperor Aurangzeb.
 This area started to decay in the colonial era.
-In 1850 Azimpur shown as a no man's land in the map of surveyor general.
-In 1950 this area redesigned as the government employee's residence.
+In 1850, Azimpur shown as a no man's land in the map of surveyor general.
+In 1950, this area was redesigned as the government employee's residence.

 Geography

 Azimpur is located at 23.7298°N 90.3854°E. Its total area is 1.17 km^{2}.

 Demographics

 As of the 1991 Bangladesh census, Azimpur has a population of 96,641; male 51,598, female 45.043.

 After the 1947 partition, many apartment buildings were built in Azimpur for government officers.
 The region has one of the largest cemeteries of Dhaka.
 The graveyard was established in 1850 on 32 acre of land.
 It has more than 3900 permanent graves, and many temporary graves (which are reused after several years).